Select Page

 Think about your most popular items.
 Are they stored near the packing area, or do workers trek across the warehouse to find them?

-By placing high-demand products closer to packing stations and grouping similar items together, you can reduce travel time and speed up order fulfillment.
-Regular stock checks and clear processes ensure everything stays where it should be—no time wasted hunting for misplaced products.
+By placing high-demand products closer to packing stations and grouping similar items together, you can reduce travel time and speed up order fulfilment.
+Regular stock checks and clear processes ensure everything stays where it should be and no time is wasted hunting for misplaced products.

 • Use historical data to guide your layout changes.